Jerry Layne: Notable calls

 On October 28, 2011, Layne was the plate umpire for Game 7 of the 2011 World Series, as the St. Louis Cardinals hosted the Texas Rangers.
 During this contest, baseball's computerized Pitch f/x system indicated Layne missed 17 ball/strike calls, with 14 of these calls benefiting the Cardinals and three benefiting the Rangers.
 Most notably, with St. Louis leading 3–2 in the bottom of the fifth inning, the Cardinals loaded the bases as Yadier Molina stepped to the plate with two outs.
 Molina took a 3–2 fastball from Scott Feldman for a called fourth ball, allowing a run to score as opposed to ending the inning had the pitch been called a strike.
 Pitch f/x indicates the pitch was located within the strike zone.

 On April 30, 2017, Layne was the crew chief when the Arizona Diamondbacks hosted the Colorado Rockies.
 In the bottom of the tenth inning with no score, the Diamondbacks had A.J.
 Pollock on first base as the potential winning run with one out.
 David Peralta hit a ground ball to Rockies second baseman D.J.
 LeMahieu, and LeMahieu ran into Pollock (intentionally, as replays later showed), who was about five feet from the ball.
 Pollock ended up at third base, with Peralta at first.
 Second base umpire Toby Basner (the umpire closest to the play) initially made no call, which meant no interference.
-After the play, Jerry Layne brought the umpires together, and after a brief discussion, Jerry Layne overturned the no interference call and called Pollock out, even though the no interference call was the correct call.
+After the play, Layne brought the umpires together, and after a brief discussion, overturned the no interference call and called Pollock out, even though the no interference call was the correct call.
 However, the Diamondbacks were not hindered by this call, as they won the game in thirteen innings.